microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 Select *N* for IE11 uninstallation.

+> [!WARNING]
-💡 Please note the Warning that IE11 is incompatible with latest Azure Migrate Appliance configuration manager and make sure using Microsoft Edge to configure the Azure Migrate appliance
+> Please note the Warning that IE11 is incompatible with latest Azure Migrate Appliance configuration manager and make sure using Microsoft Edge to configure the Azure Migrate appliance

 ![image](./img/Discover8.png)